arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 39: February 26, 2017 | Work on portfolio

+* changed profile picture to an actual picture of me, plus a few CSS adjustments

 ### Day 38: February 25, 2017 | Work on portfolio

 ### Day 37: February 24, 2017 | Work on portfolio